RvnSytR/next-starter/README.md

 - Add `Content.tsx` in `@/components` - Disable Menu and Role
 - Add layout folder `@/components/layout`, and Add `section.tsx`
 - Add global folder `@/components/global`, and Add these:
-  - `custom-button.tsx` - Disable Logout and Revalidate
+  - `custom-button.tsx` - Disable Logout and Refresh
   - `icon.tsx`
   - `theme.tsx` - Enable ThemeProvider and ThemeToggle on `layout.tsx` and `page.tsx`
 - Update `layout.tsx`, `page.tsx` and `not-found.tsx` in `@/app` - Enable Toaster and CustomButton